ariga/atlas/doc/website/blog/2022-08-22-atlas-ci-github-actions.md

 ### Installing the Atlas Action

-To make sure we never accidentally delete data during schema changes we enact a policy that prohibits destructive changes to the database.
+To make sure we never accidentally delete data during schema changes, we enact a policy that prohibits destructive changes to the database.
 To enforce this policy, we invoke the `atlas-action` GitHub Action from within our continuous integration flow by adding a workflow file name `.github/workflows/atlas-ci.yaml`: